Wim Hof

-Wim Hof (/nl/; born 20 April 1959), also known as The Iceman, is a Dutch motivational speaker and extreme athlete noted for his ability to withstand low temperatures.
+Wim Hof (/nl/; born 20 April 1959), also known as The Iceman, is a Dutch motivational speaker and extreme athlete known for his ability to withstand low temperatures.

 He previously held a Guinness World Record for swimming under ice and prolonged full-body contact with ice, and he holds a record for a barefoot half marathon on ice and snow.
 He attributes these feats to his Wim Hof Method (WHM), a combination of frequent cold exposure, breathing techniques and meditation.
 Hof's method has been the subject of several scientific studies, with mixed results.

 Early life

 Wim Hof was born on 20 April 1959 in Sittard, Limburg, Netherlands.
 He was one of nine children.